-MAKE LUNCHES – making lunches the night before has become a huge timesaver.
+MAKE LUNCHES – making lunches the night before has become a huge timesaver for me.
 I have always made the kids lunches, purely because I really enjoy it.
-However, Miss 13 asked if she can help me by making the lunches.
-To be honest, I didn’t want to let go as I like making lunches for them, but she really wanted to help out.
-It has been a tremendous help, I am enjoying watching her independence.
+A few years ago though, my youngest asked if she could help me by making the lunches.
+To be honest I didn’t want to let go as I liked making lunches for them, but she really wanted to help out.
+It became a tremendous help and I loved watching her independence.

 LAY UNIFORMS OUT – Make sure all the kids’ uniforms are washed and clean.
 Lay them out over a chair or hang them up in their wardrobe so you don’t have to rush looking for them in the morning.

-MAKE KIDS SHOWER/BATH – Not only are they clean for their bedsheets, having the kids bathe in the night eliminates wasting precious morning time.
+MAKE KIDS SHOWER/BATH – Not only are they clean for their bedsheets, but having the kids bathe in the night eliminates wasting precious morning time.

 THE SCHOOL MORNING

 When the kids were younger, I would wake them 60-90 minutes before we had to leave.
 I would then hop in the shower and get ready myself.
-Now the kids are older they wake up by their alarm clock.
+Now the kids are older they wake up by their alarm clocks.